Cover of The Book of the New Sun

 GBM Assessment (Score: 7.5/10)

-Written in the post-Vietnam era of American disillusionment and spiritual searching, The Book of the New Sun reflects Wolfe's deeply held Catholic vision of a fallen world awaiting redemption.
+The work was composed in the post-Vietnam era of American disillusionment and spiritual searching, The Book of the New Sun reflects Wolfe's deeply held Catholic vision of a fallen world awaiting redemption.
 The tetralogy emerged during a period when science fiction was expanding its literary ambitions, and Wolfe's work became a touchstone for readers seeking philosophical and theological depth within speculative fiction.

 1980